 Tulsi has the ability to reduce fever, a use for the herb that is popular among those who practice Ayurvedic medicine.
 The powerful antimicrobial and disinfectant properties of tulsi help eliminate the pathogens that cause infections, which are typically accompanied by fever.

 Some of the components of tulsi, including camphene, cineole, and eugenol, can provide relief from respiratory congestion and other symptoms associated with breathing challenges.
 In a study published in the Indian Journal of Physiology and Pharmacology, the researchers noted that eugenol is largely responsible for the health benefits of the herb, including bronchitis and bronchial asthma.

 Daily brushing and flossing are highly recommended, and tulsi kills bacteria lurking in your mouth.
 Research also has shown that tulsi can halt the growth of oral cancer cells.
 You might consider adding tulsi essential oil to your toothpaste every day.
 The addition of tulsi tea to your everyday routine also can help with oral health.

 Treatment of migraines is challenging, which is one reason why the success of tulsi as a natural remedy for this severe headache is so important.
 Some investigators believe tulsi can relieve sinus pressure and recommend using the herb as a tea or in a diffuser to help relieve chronic pain.

-Among the eye disorders tulsi can help battle are pink eye (conjunctivitis) and cataracts.
+Among the eye disorders, tulsi can help battle are pink eye (conjunctivitis) and cataracts.
 Tulsi can be applied in an eye drop preparation for these conditions.
-In the former case, tulsi works to reduce inflammation and provide soothing properties while in the latter, use of tulsi plus turmeric has been shown to fight the oxidative stress and formation of proteins that result in cataracts.
+In the former case, tulsi works to reduce inflammation and provide soothing properties while in the latter, the use of tulsi plus turmeric has been shown to fight the oxidative stress and formation of proteins that result in cataracts.